njenga5/django-mediastore-site/README.md

 It is not by any means complete or anywhere near completion.

 # The Who.
-Am just having fun coz I love python and with django int mix, I even love it more.
+Am just having fun coz I love python and with django in the mix, I even love it more.